utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 ## How to describe the change

-Now that we have all our data in the same tab, we can us some formulas to compare the different years.
+Now that we have all our data in the same tab, we can use some formulas to compare the different years.

 We have two values for each year to work with: The "Count" of Special Ed students, which is the actual number of students in the program; and the "Percentage" of students in Special Education out of the total in that school.